-The practice runs an appointment system, with daily surgeries (9.00-11.30am & 3.00-5.30pm) for routine pre-booked appointments (please also see details below for emergency appointments).
-This allows patients to secure an appointment up to two weeks ahead (or four weeks ahead at the discretion of a doctor).
-Any request for a same day appointment is triaged by that day's Duty Doctor.
-Please telephone 01492 515787 or visit My Health Online (MHOL) to make an appointment.
+The practice runs a triage system for GP appointments (please see the above notice and the details below for emergency appointments).
+This triage system allows patients to secure the most appropriate kind of appointment after discussing their symptoms with a GP.
+Where appropriate, the GP telephone consultation may be followed by a face-to-face consultation, usually on the same day.
+After speaking to, or seeing the GP, and at the GP's discretion it is sometimes necessary to arrange a follow-up telephone or face-to-face consultation, up to four weeks ahead.
+Please telephone 01492 515787 to arrange a triage telephone appointment.
 Please book one appointment per person.
-You may choose to see any doctor but try to avoid changing, especially during the course of one illness or problem.
-Please explain to a staff member when booking an appointment who your preferred GP is and we will make every attempt to accommodate your request.
-If your appointment is of an urgent nature, we cannot guarantee that you will be able to see your preferred GP.
+You may choose to speak to any doctor but try to avoid changing, especially during the course of one illness or problem.
+Please explain to a staff member when booking a triage telephone appointment who your preferred GP is and we will make every attempt to accommodate your request.
+If your appointment is of an urgent nature, we cannot guarantee that you will be able to speak to your preferred GP.

 Medical emergencies will be dealt with promptly at any time of the day or night.
-Please contact the practice on 01492 515410 and please ensure that the nature of the emergency is relayed clearly to the receptionist.
+Please contact the practice on 01492 515787 and please ensure that the nature of the emergency is relayed clearly to the receptionist.
 The receptionist may sometimes ask you to explain briefly what the problem is - this is not because they are being nosy, it is so that they can find the most suitable appointment with the most suitable person!
 You do not have to tell the receptionist what the problem is if you would rather not.
 If you need to be seen the same day, the receptionist will take your details and the duty doctor will phone you back as soon as possible to discuss your symptoms.
 Please help us to do this by letting us know if you change your telephone number.
 Please remember to bring your medication (and medication boxes) with you when seeing a GP or nurse.
 We try our very best to try and provide a service consistent with national access standards.

 A chaperone is always available if required.